 Most travelers skip out on Cam Ranh and head north to the big smoke of Nha Trang, a much more popular tourist destination along the coastline.
 This is a mistake because Cam Ranh is worth checking out for a day or two!

 HOW TO GET TO CAM RANH

 Domestic flights operate daily in and out of Cam Ranh from Hanoi, Da Nang and Ho Chi Minh.
-I took a 4o-minute flight from Ho Chi Minh to Cam Ranh Airport which cost me $40.
-I use Skyscanner to book all of my flights as they always have the best prices – click HERE to check availability.
+I took a 4o-minute flight from Ho Chi Minh to Cam Ranh Airport which cost me around $40.

 VINH HY BINH TIEN PASS – SCENIC COAST ROAD